Wastewater BOD Testing – Is it Time for a Change?

 April 26, 2019

-The English water authorities more than 120 years ago realised that there are thousands of different organic molecules to test for and that testing for each one would be prohibitively expensive and time consuming, if not at that time, impossible.
+The English water authorities more than 120 years ago realised that there are thousands of different organic molecules to test for.
+If such testing had been possible at that time, testing for each one would have been prohibitively expensive and time consuming.

 The BOD test measures the quantity of dissolved oxygen needed by microorganisms to degrade organic compounds.
 The result is given as mg/L dissolved oxygen.
 The higher the organic load or strength of the water, the higher the quantity of dissolved oxygen required by the bacteria hence the higher the BOD result.